Nipsey Hussle slaying: Man suspected of killing arrested

 Last Updated Tuesday, April 2, 2019 5:49PM EDT

-Police Chief Michel Moore identified the gunman as 29-year-old Eric Holder, who had argued several times Sunday with Hussle while standing outside the rapper's South Los Angeles clothing store.
-He later returned with a handgun and opened fire, Moore said.
+It was not immediately clear how authorities located him.
+He was detained first by sheriff's deputies until LA police arrived and confirmed that he was wanted in Hussle's slaying, authorities said.

+The two men had several arguments on Sunday, and Holder returned to the store with a handgun and opened fire on Hussle and two other men, who survived the shooting, police said.

-The chief did not reveal how the two men were acquainted or offer any details about their dispute.
+The chief did not reveal how the two men were acquainted or offer any details about their dispute, but he emphasized it was a personal matter between Hussle and Holder.
+Hussle acknowledged that he was involved with a gang when he was younger, and police said Holder is a gang member, but the chief said gang rivalries played no role in the shooting.

-A man matching Holder's description was taken into custody Tuesday afternoon in Bellflower, a city about 20 miles southeast of where Hussle was killed, said sheriff's spokeswoman Nicole Nishida.
-Los Angeles police are travelling to a sheriff's substation where the man is being held to verify his identity.

-While both Hussle and Holder have ties to street gangs, the dispute between them was personal and did not involve gang activity, Moore said.

 After shooting Hussle and two other men who survived, Holder fled in a waiting car driven by a woman, the police chief said.